-A student must be accepted for admission by Trinity Valley Community College before credit will be approved.
+A student must be accepted for admission by Trinity Valley Community College before advanced placement credit will be approved.
 In addition, credit will be awarded and placed on the student's academic record only after the student has earned three semester hours at Trinity Valley Community College.
-A student may receive credit according to the following methods only after passing the corresponding sections of a test approved for TSI purposes.
-Students requesting college credit based on ACT, SAT, CEEB, or CLEP scores must complete an Application for Credit in the Testing Center on the Athens Campus.
+A student may receive credit according to the methods described below only after passing the corresponding sections of a test approved for TSI purposes.
+Students requesting college credit based on ACT, SAT, CEEB or CLEP scores must complete an Application for Credit in the Testing Center on the Athens campus.